 Late Oct – Early Nov: Dress like it is the middle of winter.
 (Down jacket, neck warmer and gloves)

-Recommended walking route (with map)
+Recommended walking route in Kamikochi (with map)

 Our recommended route is from Taisho Pond to Myojin Pond, via the Kappa bridge.
 As this course is very easy with almost no ups and downs, it is recommended for any healthy adult.
 Small kids may get tired halfway, so you can rest around the Kappa Bridge and decide whether to go further or not.
 The second half from Kappa Bridge to Myojin Pond is a little harder to walk compared to the first half.
 Sneakers will do for this course, but trekking shoes are preferable.